All articles

 Price: Free (no ads, no subscription) | Platforms: iOS, Android, Web

 PlantNet is a citizen science project backed by French research institutions (CIRAD, INRAE).
-It identifies ~78,000 plant species across 60 languages — smaller than PictureThis but completely free with no monetization.
-The community-driven approach means the database keeps improving with 43 million downloads contributing observations.
+It identifies ~78,000 plant species across 60 languages.
+That’s a smaller database than PictureThis, but it’s completely free with no monetization, and the community-driven approach means it keeps improving with 43 million downloads contributing observations.
 Best for wild plants and botanical identification; less focused on ornamental garden plants.

 Garden Journaling & Tracking